Monument of the Discoveries, Lisbon, Portugal

 (Photo Copyright © Chad Fahs)

-Giardino Torrigiani in Florence, Italy, the largest privately owned garden in Europe.
+Located in Florence, Italy, the Giardino Torrigiani is the largest privately owned garden in Europe.

 (Photo Copyright © Chad Fahs)